Phonostalgia presents...

 I Don't Want to Get Well

-(words by Harry Pease and Howard Johnson; music by Harry Jentes)
+(w: Harry Pease and Howard Johnson; m: Harry Jentes)

 New York, NY: Thursday, November 1, 1917